gabrielmscampos/ml_examples/deployment/pytorch/README.md

 ## Test predictions

-Run the test predictions script to test if your model working correctly with Tensorflow Serving:
+Run the test predictions script to test if your model working correctly with torchserver:

 ```bash
 python test_predictions.py 360950